laidav/hubfx/packages/core/README.md

         - cross field validation, minimum two emergency contacts
           - blacklisted email async validation
         -
-        - add and remove controls
+        - add and remove controls - STORY FIVE

-      - resetting form - STORY FIVE
+      - resetting form - STORY SIX
         - or different parts of it

   - update form api
     - expose all the methods in the form component passed to children

+1. Update config api so we don't need type property

 1. Documentation
   1. Hubfx core
   - motivation/problem